 Second, as readers they will increasingly be able to search the full text of all the research published in their area, not just the research available to them via the subscriptions their institution offers.

-(1) The policy applies to all original, peer-reviewed, research publications that have been supported, in whole or in part, by the Wellcome Trust.
+(a) The policy applies to all original, peer-reviewed, research publications that have been supported, in whole or in part, by the Wellcome Trust.
 The policy does not apply to editorials, letters, conference proceedings or review articles.
-Should a Trust-funded author wish to make a non-commissioned review article open access, the Trust is willing to meet the cost of the APC where the publisher provides a Wellcome-compliant paid open access option (see FAQ 12)
+Should a Trust-funded author wish to make a non-commissioned review article open access, the Trust is willing to meet the cost of the Article Processing Charge (APC) where the publisher provides a Wellcome-compliant paid open access option (see FAQ 12)

 The Wellcome Trust is committed to ensuring that the published outputs of our funded research are made freely available, so that this knowledge can be built on by the widest possible audience, in a manner that maximises health and public benefit, and fosters a richer research culture.